-Mr S was concerned about what the announcement by his employer meant for the security of his preserved benefits in the BSPS.
-He was unsure what to do and was referred to Pensionhelp which is responsible for providing the pension advice.
+Mr P was concerned about what the announcement by his employer meant for the security of his preserved benefits in the BSPS.
+He was unsure what to do and was referred to Beacon which is responsible for providing the pension advice.
 Information gathered about his circumstances and objectives at the time of the recommendation were broadly as follows:

-- Mr S was 39 years old, single and with no dependent children.
-He was described as being in good health and at the time of the advice he had accrued over 21 years of pension benefits with the BSPS. - Mr S lived in a home valued at around £160,000 with a 13-year mortgage outstanding of around £80,000. - Mr S earned around £45,000.
-After expenses he had some disposable income left over.
-Mr S had savings of £20,000 and was paying a type of car loan.
-He had no other assets or liabilities. - The cash equivalent transfer value (CETV) of Mr S's BSPS was approximately £318,790.
+- Mr P was 37 years old, married and with two dependent children.
+He was described as being in good health and at the time. - Mr P lived in a home valued at around £130,000 with a 25-year mortgage outstanding of around £80,000. - Mr P earned around £35,700.
+Mrs P also worked.
+After expenses they had some disposable income left over.
+Mr P had £80,000 in a combination of single and joint savings and was paying a type of car loan. - The cash equivalent transfer value (CETV) of Mr P's BSPS was approximately £229,735.
 The normal retirement age (NRA) was 65.

-Pensionhelp set out its advice in a suitability report on 25 November 2017.
-In this it advised Mr S to transfer out of the BSPS and invest the funds in a type of personal pension plan.
-Pensionhelp said this would allow Mr S to achieve his objectives.
-Mr S accepted this advice and so transferred out.
-In 2021 Mr S complained to Pensionhelp about its advice, saying he shouldn't have been advised to transfer out to a personal pension.
+Beacon set out its advice in a suitability report on 4 December 2017.
+In this it advised Mr P to transfer out of the BSPS and invest the funds in a type of personal pension plan.
+Beacon said this would allow Mr P to achieve his objectives.
+Mr P accepted this advice and so transferred out.
+In 2021 Mr P complained to Beacon about its advice, saying he shouldn't have been advised to transfer out to a personal pension.

-Mr S referred his complaint to our Service.
+Mr P referred his complaint to our Service.
 One of our investigators looked into the complaint and said it should be upheld.
-In response, Pensionhelp said it hadn't done anything wrong and was acting on the financial objectives Mr S had at the time.
+In response, Beacon said it hadn't done anything wrong and was acting on the financial objectives Mr P had at the time.